-11.8 Data Asset in Action: Harrah's Solid Gold CRM for the Service Sector
+11.8 Data Asset in Action: Caesars' Solid Gold CRM for the Service Sector

-- 1. Understand how Harrah's has used IT to move from an also-ran chain of casinos to become the largest gaming company based on revenue. - 2.
-Name some of the technology innovations that Harrah's is using to help it gather more data, and help push service quality and marketing program success.
+- 1. Understand how Caesars has used IT to move from an also-ran chain of casinos to become the largest gaming company based on revenue. - 2.
+Name some of the technology innovations that Caesars is using to help it gather more data, and help push service quality and marketing program success.